abbydes/ELEC5550_Group08_GITHUB/README.md

 Code regarding MSC Encoding/decoding can be found in the MSC folder.

+## Prototyping
+This project includes the creation of both hardware and software.
+Rudimentary pieces of code were used to verify hardware designs for the PCB prototype.

+Code regarding hardware verification can be found in the PROTOTYPING folder.

+## Finalised
+All of the code must be finalised and submitted in a finalised github repository.

+Finalised code can be found in the FINALISED folder.

 ## File Management
 All files are to be uploaded to their respective folders.
 New file versions to be created each week to allow for proper version control.